Statistical inference in two-stage observation models including algorithmic randomness: Introduction

-\item Along the way, we show how to debias partial sketching estimators to enable more accurate statistical inference.
+Along the way, we show how to debias partial sketching estimators to enable more accurate statistical inference.
 This is in contrast to the fixed dimensional case, where partial sketching estimators are asymptotically unbiased \citep{ahfock2021statistical}.
+Besides the sketch-and-solve estimators, we also develop asymptotic distributions of estimators from iterative Hessian sketching algorithms for fixed dimensional data, and further apply the proposed methods for inference.

+\item As another use case, we develop statistical inference for stochastic optimization algorithms.
+Our proposed methods can be applied to a wide range of algorithms even without specialized methods for estimating the covariance of the iterates, which distinguishes them from most prior methods.
+We show through simulations that with stochastic gradient descent with averaging, the proposed methods outperform some existing methods in terms of the coverage ratio when the sample size is relatively small.
+For the stochastic heavy ball method, for which no inference method is currently available, we successfully apply our methods.

 \item We analyze the lengths of confidence intervals and the computational cost of our methods, with the associated tradeoffs (Section \ref{tr}).
-We also perform simulations to evaluate and compare our methods on both synthetic and empirical data (Section \ref{secsimulation}).
+We also perform simulations to evaluate and compare our methods on both synthetic and empirical data (Section \ref{secondsimulation}).
 The code to reproduce our experiments is available at \url{https://github.com/zxzhang23/inference_rand_algo}.

 \eenum

 {\bf Notation.} For a positive integer $d\ge 1$, we denote $[d] = \{1,\ldots,d\}$ and for two integers $c\le d$, we write $[c:d] = \{c,c+1,\ldots,d\}$.
 For a positive integer $d\ge 1$, we write $\mathbb{S}_+^{d\times d}$ for the set of $d$-dimensional positive definite matrices.
 Denote the $i$-th largest eigenvalue of a Hermitian matrix $H$ by $\lambda_{i}(H)$.
 We use $O(\cdot)$ and $o(\cdot)$ for the standard big-O and little-o notation.
 For a sequence $(a_n)_{n\ge 1}$ of scalars, we write $a_n = O_P(1)$ if $(a_n)_{n\ge 1}$ is bounded in probability and $a_n = o_P(1)$ if $(a_n)_{n\ge 1}$ converges to zero in probability.
 For any vector $a$ or matrix $A$, we let $\|a\|$ and $\|A\|$ denote their Euclidean and spectral norms, respectively.
 For a sequence $(a_n)_{n\ge 1}$ of vectors or $(A_n)_{n\ge 1}$ of matrices with fixed dimension, we write $a_n = O_P(1)$ if $\|a_n\| =O(1)$; and $A_n=O_P(1)$ if $\|A_n\|=O(1)$.
 We denote weak convergence of a sequence of probability measures $(Q_n)_{n\ge 1}$ to a probability measure $Q$ by $Q_n \Rightarrow Q$.
 For a sequence of random variables $(X_n)_{n\ge 1}$, we write $X_n \rightarrow_P X$ to denote that they converge in probability to a random variable $X$.
 When convergence happens with respect to the randomness in sequence of random variables $(Z_n)_{n\ge 1}$, we say that $X_n$ converges in $Z_n$-probability to $X$.
 The law of a random variable $X$ will be denoted by $\mathcal{L}\left(X\right)$.